 PLANET is already well equipped to represent the impacts of shared and automated cars on the opportunity cost of travel time, the load factors and the annual mileage of cars.

-Working Paper 08-17 (en),
+Working Papers - Working Paper 08-17 (en),

 The goal of this paper is to estimate the efficiency cost of one additional euro of revenue through the personal income tax system, considering its simultaneous effects on the labour market and the transport market.
 More precisely, we seek to derive estimates of the Marginal Excess Burden of marginal personal income tax rates in Belgium considering the subsidization of company cars.
 We find that taking into account of welfare losses in the transport market adds 5-7 cents to the welfare cost of an additional euro of tax revenue, compared to models that consider only the effects on the labour market.
 The cost of raising the top marginal tax rate rises by 28% to 58% depending on the model assumptions.
 As an aside, we estimate tax expenditure on the transport sector via the personal income tax system to be 1.9 billion euro.
 We conclude that there is scope for welfare improving by base broadening and rate cutting.
 The framework is applied to analyse the merits of cash-for-car proposals.

-Working Paper 07-17 (en),
+Working Papers - Working Paper 07-17 (en),

-Working Paper 02-17 (fr),
+Working Papers - Working Paper 02-17 (fr),

 This paper seeks to quantify the size and traffic effects of commuting subsidies in Belgium.
 To this end we implement the most recently available data on both the personal income tax treatment of commuting reimbursement and subsidies to rail commuters in the PLANET model.
 We find that subsidy rates by tend to differ strongly by mode and by type of reimbursement.
 Commuting by own car is generally subsidized at low levels, if it enjoys any subsidy at all.
 Commuting by company car, bike and public transport enjoy relatively high levels of subsidization.
 Policy simulations show the importance of commuting subsidies in steering the modal split.
 Both the exemptions for commuting reimbursements as well as subsidies for rail commuters moderately steer traffic away from private transport, while also lengthening the average commute.